solana-labs/solana/docs/src/wallet-guide/solflare.md

 until the screen shows "Approve".
 Click both buttons to approve the transaction.
 If something looks incorrect, press the right button once more so the screen shows "Reject" and press both buttons to reject the transaction.
-After you approve or reject a transaction, you will see this reflected on the SolFlare page.
+After you approve or reject a transaction, you will see this reflected on the SafeFlare page.